Quenching of Satellite Galaxies at the Outskirts of Galaxy Clusters: Ram Pressure Stripping of the Gas Halo

 In \cref{fig:rps_sat_simCLust_rv12} we show the stripped mass of a \mbox{$\Msat = 10^{11}\msun$} satellite calculated at a position within the cluster of $2\Rc$ and $1\Rc$ for all the clusters in the simulation suite at \zeq{0} and \zeq{0.6}.
 The mass dependence of the effectiveness of the stripping is evident here.
 Even at $2\Rc$ the satellite halo in the high mass halo loses over half of the gas and at $1\Rc$, only \perc{20} per cent of the gas still remains.
-For the low-mass halos, more than half the halo gas has been removed at $\Rc$.
+For the low-mass haloes, more than half the halo gas has been removed at $\Rc$.
 At first glance it would seem surprising that the stripping seems less effective at \zeq{0} than at \zeq{0.6} but one must keep in mind that the comparisons in \cref{fig:rps_sat_simClust,fig:rps_sat_simCLust_rv12} are performed at the virial radius, which changes by a factor of 2 between the two epochs.
 The density at the virial radius at \zeq{0.6} is higher by a factor of 2 than at \zeq{0}, thus the stripping is greater, but in terms of absolute distance, at \zeq{0} the stripping occurs at twice the distance.
-In addition, the concentration of both clusters and satellites is lower at \zeq{0.6} (\cref{fig:cvir_mvir}) which also leads to more effective stripping.
+In addition, the concentration of both clusters and satellites is lower at \zeq{0.6} which also leads to more effective stripping.

 In \cref{fig:CL103_rps} we see the effect of the gas stripping within a representative cluster (CL103), as well as a representation of the velocity field in the cluster.
 The left and right panels show the cluster at \zeq{0} and \zeq{0.6} respectively.
 In \cref{fig:CL103_rpsM_a1,fig:CL103_rpsM_a06} we show the amount of mass stripped from a $\Msat = 10^{11}\msun$ halo at every point within the halo.
+The satellite is assumed to be traveling at a speed equal to the virial velocity of the cluster, $\Vv=1497\units{km\,sec^{-1}}$ at \zeq{0} and $\Vv=1009\units{km\,sec^{-1}}$ at \zeq{0.6}.
 As can be seen, the halo is stripped to between $70$ to \perc{90} of its original mass at the virial radius.
 In fact, simply entering the shocked ICM leads to stripping of $30$ to \perc{50} of the mass.